Skip to main content

 Main aims for broadband development

 To prevent the digital divide, the strategy highlights the importance of an affordable basic high-speed internet connection for everyone, defined as a minimum 100 Mbps download internet connection and 20 Mbps upload service.
-In order to provide this service to the most disadvantaged households, targeted measures will be assessed and implemented.
+To provide this service to the most disadvantaged households, targeted measures will be assessed and implemented.

 The ambition of the strategy is to ensure that every housing unit has access to at least one VHCN (Very High Capacity Network) network, defined as 1 Gbps download and 200 Mbps upload in a fixed network.
 The strategy prioritises households in remote areas that are not connected by a VHCN network.
 Connecting remote & rural homes is costly and public support may be considered for cases where private operators have no plans to expand networks.